-Where you have re-seeded, give the seedlings their first cut, however, only when their shoots are about 5-7 cm high.
+Where you have re-seeded, you should now be able to give the seedlings their first cut - but only when their shoots are about 5-7 cm high.
 It is imperative that you do not apply weed killer to grass that is less than six months old.

-With Summer and the longer days here you will have more time to mow your lawn.
-If the weather is hot and dry, mow less frequently and consider raising the blades for a higher cut - less moisture will be lost this way.
+With Summer and the longer days finally here, you will hopefully have more opportunity to mow your lawn.
+If the weather is hot and dry, you should mow less frequently and consider raising the blades for a higher cut - as less moisture will be lost this way.
 Subject to hosepipe bans (check your local Council), water the grass thoroughly during dry spells using a sprinkler.

 Spot treat any stubborn weeds with a weed killer.
 Scarify the lawn (rake with a spring tine rake) to remove any dead thatch and moss.
 This will prevent brown patches appearing.

 Continue to mow and scarify the lawn and also check for areas that could do with some additional re-seeding.
 For how to do this, follow the steps in March to ensure you re-seed correctly.